KBNLwikimedia/KBGeneral/README.md

 # KBGeneral
-Repository for all general information, scripts and data on LOD of the Koninklijke Bibliotheek
+Repository for all general information, scripts and data on LOD of the Koninklijke Bibliotheek of The Netherlands

 This is us!
 * <a href="https://www.wikidata.org/wiki/User:OlafJanssen">OlafJanssen</a>: Olaf Janssen